The King In The Manger

 ● Matt 2:11b . .
 They saw the child with his mother

-The language describing the boy changed.
-When he was lodged in the stable, the Greek word for his age is brephos (bref'-os); an infant.
-In the house, the word for his age is paidion (pahee-dee'-on); which refers to any underage kid from infancy to adolescence but usually always refers to young children rather than infants.
+When Jesus was lodged in the stable, the Greek word for his age is given as brephos (bref'-os): an infant.
+In the house, the word for his age is given as paidion (pahee-dee'-on) which refers to any underage kid from infancy to adolescence but usually always refers to young children rather than infants.

 I won't hazard a guess as to Jesus' age by the time the men arrived to see him, but I'm thinking he was at the very least no longer in a bassinet.